MrDevvvvv/Factor-Xa-activity-model-publication-data/README.md

 - Standard Unix command-line tools (`awk`, `sed`, `grep`)
 - A Linux-based environment (HPC cluster)

-<p><em>Note:</em> Since systems vary, users should adapt the environment to their own setup.
-Any reasonably recent Python/Bash version should work.</p>
+<p><em>Note:</em> Since systems vary, users should adjust the environment to match their own setup.
+Any reasonably recent version of Python or Bash should work.
+For Slurm jobs, be sure to modify the scripts according to your cluster’s configuration. </p>